Disodium helide: Structure

+The helium atoms do not participate in any bonding.
+The electron pairs can be considered as an eight-centre two-electron bond.

 Synthesis

-Na_{2}He was predicted to be thermodynamically stable over 160 GPa and dynamically stable over 100 GPa.
+Na2He was predicted to be thermodynamically stable over 160 GPa and dynamically stable over 100 GPa.
 This means it should be possible to form at the higher pressure and then decompress to 100 GPa, but below that it would decompose.
 Compared with other binary compounds of other elements and helium, it was predicted to be stable at the lowest pressure of any such combination.
 This also means, for example, that a helium-potassium compound is predicted to require much higher pressures of the order of terapascals.

-The material was synthesized by putting tiny plates of sodium in a diamond anvil cell along with helium at 1600 bar and then compressing to 130 GPa and heating to 1,500 K with a laser.
+The material was synthesized by putting tiny plates of sodium in a diamond anvil cell along with helium at 160 MPa and then compressing to 130 GPa and heating to 1,500 K with a laser.
 Disodium helide is predicted to be an insulator and transparent.
 At 200 GPa the sodium atoms have a Bader charge of +0.599, the helium charge is −0.174, and the two-electron spots are each near −0.511.
 This phase could be called disodium helium electride.
 Disodium helide melts at a high temperature near 1,500 K, much higher than the melting point of sodium.
 When decompressed, it can keep its form as low as 130 GPa.
 As pressure increases, the sodium is predicted to gain more positive charge, the helium to lose negative charge and the free electron density to increase.
 Energy is compensated by the relative shrinking of the helium atoms and the space for electrons.